 Meanwhile, encryption turns readable text into a "hash".
 This is a string of symbols and letters that makes no sense to outsiders.
 Encryption keys convert this hash into the original text when data completes its journey.

 What happens without a VPN?
 Data travels freely across the internet and is constantly visible to outsiders.
 The IP address of each data packet makes it easy to identify.
-Observers can find out the device location and even the device owner.
+Observers can find out the device's location and even the device owner.

 Attackers can intercept and read data with few obstacles in their path.
 Anything employees do or communicate can be tracked with ease, from their browsing history to the transmission of client data.